 Abstract

-This paper investigates the role of Islamic jurisprudence in creating and sustaining forms of social dependency in the oases of Tuwāt (present-day southern Algeria).
+This paper investigates the role of Islamic jurisprudence in creating and sustaining forms of social dependency in the oases of Tuwāt (in present-day southern Algeria).
 Drawing upon a series of fatwās collections compiled between 1750 and 1850, I examine how Saharan legal scholars reinforced the structural hegemony of local elites and ensured their control over servile and semi-servile groups, particularly the Haratin population.
 The materials reveal that jurisprudential techniques and arguments were instrumental in fostering practices of subordination, most notably through the defense of exploitative sharecropping arrangements.
 The tendency of local jurists to uphold individual property rights de facto worked in favor of descent groups claiming genealogical and cultural superiority.
 It significantly contributed to the maintenance of unequal relationships between individuals and social groups in a society profoundly shaped by the trans-Saharan slave trade.

 Key Words

-Islamic Law, Saharan West, Algeria, fatwā, Tuwāt, Haratin, khammāsa, Saharan manuscripts, precolonial North Africa, Trans-Saharan slavery
+Islamic law, Saharan west, Algeria, fatwā, Tuwāt, Haratin, khammāsa, Saharan manuscripts, precolonial North Africa, trans-Saharan slavery

 From the fifteenth century onwards, the oases of Tuwāt in modern-day Algeria emerged as a hub of Muslim scholarship fostering intellectual connections between the Maghrib and the burgeoning ʿulamāʾ communities in the Sahel and Sahara.
-As Tuwātī scholars gained prominence as jurists, teachers, and religious leaders, they contributed to the development of significant literary traditions, especially during the eighteenth and early nineteenth centuries.
+As Tuwātī scholars gained prominence as jurists, teachers, and religious leaders, they contributed to the development of significant literary traditions, especially during the eighteenth and early-nineteenth centuries.
 Their writings offer insights into how the spread of scholarly knowledge influenced social hierarchies and power structures in the oases.
-This paper contends that the cultivation of fiqh, or Islamic jurisprudence, was crucial in establishing and maintaining a discursive and institutional framework for specific forms of social dependency related to trans-Saharan slavery, an institution that was central to the economic and agricultural activity of Tuwāt.
-Islamic jurisprudence provided a normative grammar that bound the people of the oases together, albeit in a profoundly unequal manner, perpetuating the hegemony of certain social groups in Tuwāt based on notions of genealogical prestige and inherited social status.
+This paper contends that the development of fiqh, was crucial to establishing and maintaining a discursive and institutional framework for specific forms of social dependency related to trans-Saharan slavery, a practice that was central to the agricultural and other economic activity of Tuwāt.
+Fiqh provided a normative grammar that bound the people of the oases together, albeit in a highly unequal manner and perpetuating the hegemony of certain social groups in Tuwāt based on notions of inherited prestige and social status.

 Historical research on Muslim scholarly culture in the Sahara has primarily concentrated on the rich textual legacy of the Arabic-speaking populations in Mauritania and northern Mali.
-Researchers have examined how religious prestige and scholarly knowledge were deployed to exert power and control material resources.
-Concurrently, they have highlighted the emergence of a culture of juridical reasoning that supported the dissemination of Islamic normative and literacy practices.
-Through this work, it is now well established that Muslim scholarship and Islamic law played a crucial role in generating the forms of social and political organization that structured life in the great desert before 1900.
-Within the region’s political landscape, social order largely depended on establishing or challenging power relations.
-This involved struggles over who could wield influence and by which means, and the constant production of dependencies in terms of resources or services.
-Cultural paradigms, shaped by the diffusion of Arabo-Islamic civilization across the Sahara since the tenth century, significantly impacted these dynamics.
+Researchers have examined how religious prestige and scholarly knowledge were exploited to exercise power and control material resources.
+They have also highlighted the emergence of a culture of juridical reasoning that supported the dissemination of normative Islamic and literacy practices.
+Through this work, it is now well established that Muslim scholarship and Islamic law played a crucial role in generating the forms of social and political organization that structured life in the Sahara before 1900.
+Social order within the region largely depended on the establishing or challenging of power relations.
+This involved struggles over who could wield influence and by which means, and the continual generation of dependencies in terms of resources or services.
+Cultural paradigms shaped by the diffusion of Arabo-Islamic civilization across the Sahara since the tenth century significantly impacted these dynamics.
 Social hierarchies and classifications mirrored the spread of Islamic genealogy (ʿilm al-nasab) and were part of a comprehensive typology that designated specific collective identities.
-Because such claims entailed the submission of others, they led to pervasive dependency relations in varying degrees and forms in the Saharan West up to the present day.
+Because such claims entailed the submission of others, they led to pervasive dependency relations in varying degrees and forms in the Saharan west up to the present day.
 The designation of low status imbedded one within a complex system of servile or semi-servile relations, a system that at its core was rooted in the painful history of the enslavement of West Africans for centuries.